University Hospital Galway

 University Hospital Galway (Ospidéal na hOllscoile, Gaillimh) is a major acute hospital in Galway, Ireland.
 It is managed by Saolta University Health Care Group.
+UHG and Merlin Park University Hospital (in the east of Galway city) comprise Galway University Hospitals.

 History

 The hospital has its origins in the Galway Central Hospital which was completed in 1924.
 A new facility, which was designed by Thomas Joseph Cullen and built on the same site as the old hospital, opened as Galway Regional Hospital in 1956.
 It became University College Hospital Galway in 1993 and went on to become University Hospital Galway in 2006.

-In July 2017 Saolta University Health Care Group, who manage the hospital, announced the introduction of a new electronic-based patient record system.

 Services

 University Hospital Galway is the Saolta Model 4 Hospital delivering 24/7 emergency medicine, acute medicine, acute surgery, critical care, maternity, neonatal, paediatric, cancer, laboratory and radiology alongside a wide range of tertiary referral services for the Saolta Group.
 It is a designated supraregional centre for cancer and cardiac services, and is one of the major academic teaching hospitals in Ireland, partnered with University of Galway.